 Clément Bonnefoy-Claudet PhD thesis

-Diversity and reactivity of organic matter in Morvan forest soils: evolution of soil respiration and control factors under climatic constraints
+Diversity and temperature sensitivity of organic matter in Morvan forest soils under climatic constraints: evolution of soil respiration and control factors

 Started in october 2021